Private equity in Italy: market and regulatory overview

 Capital loss relief may be available.

 Non-Italian residents.
-Non-residents' investor income and capital gains from the sale of units are subject to a 20% final withholding tax.
+Non-residents' investor income and capital gains from the sale of units are subject to a 20% final withholding tax (26% as of 1 July 2014).
 An exemption applies to a non-Italian resident investor who is any of the following:

 A resident, for tax purposes, in a country which allows for a satisfactory exchange of information with the Italian tax authorities (a country on the white list).